 Another excellent Formula One movie is 2013’s Rush.
 It’s a biographical sports drama with a focus on the rivalry between drivers Niki Lauda and James Hunt.
 Hunt and Lauda had a legendary rivalry in the 1970s, and Chris Hemsworth (Hunt) and Daniel Brühl (Lauda) do a superb job of making it come to life on screen.
 This movie is visually stunning and genuinely thrilling.

 9. C’était un Rendezvous

 The French short film C’était un Rendezvous is really very simple.
 It’s a high-speed drive through the busy streets of Paris.
-At the end of the film, the driver gets out of the car and you see him walk toward a woman and give her a hug.
+[Spoiler Alert] At the end of the film, the driver gets out of the car, and you see him walk toward a woman and hug her.
 And while the film sounds simple, the driving is anything but.
-You’ll be on the edge of your seat the entire time and the soundtrack of the car’s sonorous engine will keep your heart thumping in your chest.
+You’ll be on the edge of your seat the entire time, and the soundtrack of the car’s sonorous engine will keep your heart thumping in your chest.

 10. Gone in Sixty Seconds

 The original Gone in Sixty Seconds from 1974 is a cult classic, but is a bit hard to follow.
 The 2000 remake with Nicolas Cage and Angelina Jolie is much easier — and fun — to watch.
 Say what you will about Nick Cage; when he’s running from the cops in Eleanor, his iconic custom 1967 Mustang, you just have to root for him.